leonardofaria/leonardofaria.net/content/2020/11/11/my-experience-using-lighthouse-in-the-real-world.md

 4. Test the prediction.
 5. Iterate: use the results to make new hypotheses or predictions.

 When it comes to performance, there is no silver bullet.
-Sometimes images are culpit of bad performance sometimes is an architecture problem.
-The goal of my post is not XXXXXXXX but let me share a few points on these two topics:
+Sometimes images are culpit of bad performance scores, sometimes it is an architecture problem.
+The goal of my post is not blame X or Y but let me share a few thought on these two topics:

-### Images
+### Image optimization

-Images impact page load time since bigger images will take longer to be downloaded as a result, it will impact different Lighthouse metrics - usually CLS, LCP.
+Images impact page load time since bigger images will take longer to be downloaded and as a result, it will impact different Lighthouse metrics - usually CLS, LCP.

-Recently [Google worked with Next.js](https://github.com/vercel/next.js/discussions/16832) to create an [Image component](https://nextjs.org/docs/basic-features/image-optimization) that delivers optimized images.
+Recently, [Google worked with Next.js](https://github.com/vercel/next.js/discussions/16832) to create an [Image component](https://nextjs.org/docs/basic-features/image-optimization) that delivers optimized images.
+The framework supports image conversion from via Imgix, Cloudinary, Akamai and as expected, Vercel.

+I predict that the conversion on demand, by using third-party services as the mentioned above or by using serveless solutions will become more and more popular.
+Starting next year, Google [will include Web Vitals metrics](https://developers.google.com/search/blog/2020/11/timing-for-page-experience) in the page ranking algorithms.
 ### Old architectures didn't age well

-Old SPA architectures don't perform well these days and Lighthouse will capture that.
+Old SPA architectures don't perform well these days and Lighthouse captures that.

-Here is one example: back in the day people (including myself) used to build their JS code into a single file.
+Here is one example: back in the day, people (including myself) used to build their JS code into a single file.
 We wanted to avoid multiple files because HTTP/1.1 didn't support too many concurrent requests, which was improved in HTTP/2.
-Today, unused JS will be reported in the Lighthouse tests.
+Today, unused JS will be caught in the Lighthouse tests.

 ![Code splitting cartoon by Crystallize](/wp-content/uploads/2020/11/codesplitting.png)

-Code Splitting is part of any modern JS tech stack using webpack and, in React, it can be maximized with [Loadable Components](https://loadable-components.com/docs/getting-started/) and [`React.lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy).
+Code Splitting is part of any modern JS tech stack using webpack and, in React, it can be combined with [Loadable Components](https://loadable-components.com/docs/getting-started/) and [`React.lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy).
+Giving the user only what their need is key.

 In the back end, [GraphQL](https://graphql.org/) showed us that we can request data as we go.
-I know, this can also be done with REST as long we know the boundaries of an UI but the whole point here is: deliver only the data we need.
+I know, this can also be done with REST as long we know the know what is in the UI but the whole point here is: deliver only the data that users need.

 ## Conclusions

+I hope this series added some light (no pun intended) in your front-end performance skills.
+Lighthouse is so powerful that people out there are creating full SaaS products to make the web better.

+Are you using Lighthouse or planning to start using?
+Let me know in the comments!